TasvirChi/media-server/Installation.md

 **Edit @WOWZA_DIR@/conf/VHost.xml:**

 - Uncomment /Root/VHost/HostPortList/HostPort with port 443 for SSL.
 - /Root/VHost/HostPortList/HostPort/SSLConfig/KeyStorePassword - set the password for your certificate file.

+** Finalization  **

+  - Go to the Wowza Engine Manager application in your browser (http://{WowzaHostname}:8088)
+  - In the control console go to Applications->{your application name}->Incoming Security
+  - Ensure that the "RTMP publishing" feature is set to "Open (no authentication required)".

 ## Add Multicast (for on-prem installations)